 This example requires the DSP System Toolbox Support Package for ARM Cortex-M Processors.

-We recommend completing Code Verification and Validation with PIL and External Mode.
+We recommend completing Code Verification and Validation with PIL and Monitoring and Tuning.

 To run this example you will need the following hardware: